Justicia de Aragón: The Antonio Pérez affair and the Alteraciones de Aragón

 In its role as guardian of the rights and freedoms of Aragon, the Justicia would often oppose royal authority.
 Its most famous confrontation with the crown took place in 1591, the culmination of the Antonio Pérez affair.
-Pérez, sometime royal secretary and a close collaborator to king Philip II, had been dismissed and arrested in 1579 accused of criminal conspiracy and of instigating the murder of Juan de Escobedo.
+Pérez, sometime secretary of State and a close collaborator to king Philip II.
+Pérez had been born in Castile the illegitimate son of Gonzalo Pérez, a cleric and influential secretary of Charles V and Philip II; crucially, Gonzalo had Antonio registered as being Aragonese born.
+Antonio Pérez entered the service of Philip II, and raised to become one of his secretaries of state; he was one of the most powerful figures at the Spanish court until he was summarily dismissed and arrested in 1579 accused of criminal conspiracy and of instigating the murder of Juan de Escobedo, the royal secretary.
+Escobedo was a former ally of Pérez himself, and belonged to the faction headed by Don Juan de Austria; he was in fact assassinated at the behest of Philip II himself once Escobedo's involvement in Don Juan's failed attempt at invading England, freeing and marrying Mary, Queen of Scots, and having himself crowned king of England became known to the king; although the reasons for this decision are unclear, it seems that the potential scandal of a public arrest could have rocked Philip's own reign, and the monarch arranged with Pérez for the assassination of Escobedo instead.
+Initially, Philip II was reluctant to find a guilty party, but because the scandal following the assassination threatened with paralysing his own government, he eventually dismissed and had Pérez arrested.
 After almost a decade of inquiries, legal disputes and court delays, in 1587 Pérez was formally charged with murder under the laws of Castile.
-In April 1590, before being formally sentenced, Pérez escaped the castle of Turégano where he was being imprisoned and fled to Aragon, where he used his Aragonese ascendency (although Pérez himself had been born in Castile, his paternal family hailed from Aragon) to invoke the right of Manifestación.
-The Justicia de Aragon at the time, Juan V de Lanuza, immediately granted the request.
+In April 1590, before being formally sentenced, Pérez escaped the castle of Turégano where he was being imprisoned, and fled to Aragon, where he used his Aragonese ascendency to invoke the right of Manifestación.
+The Justicia de Aragon at the time, Juan V de Lanuza, granted the request as a matter of course.